 6. Ensure Wall Corners are Evenly Painted

-Make sure that all corners are painted evenly and no spots are missed.
+Ensure all corners are painted evenly, and no spots are missed.
 Paint pads are designed to paint right up to the internal wall.
-Check out this page for help on painting wall corners.
+Check out this page for help painting wall corners.

 7. Clean-up Time

-Pack up all the drop cloths making sure not to track paint throughout the house.
+Pack up all the drop cloths, ensuring you don’t track paint through the house.
 Carefully peel off all the painters tape on the light switches and wall plugs.
-Dispose of any extra paint and rinse out all painting gear with a garden hose.
+Dispose of any extra paint and rinse all painting gear with a garden hose.

 Don’t fancy doing this job yourself?
 Find top-rated painters in your area by clicking the button below:

 How To Use Paint Pads — Final Thoughts

 You now know how to use paint pads like a professional.
 If you follow the instructions outlined above, you’ll be well on your way to having perfectly painted walls and ceilings.

 For more info on paid pads, check out the video below:

 For more painting guides, check out our reviews of the best paint brushes in the UK.